SnowballSH/Gorilla/README.md

 Thank you for those who stared or forked this repository, and those who supported me and followed along.
 You guys provided amazing mental support.

-See you in my next programming language -- it will be awesome, I promise.

 ---